W0LF37/EEG-Seizure-Detection-AI/README.md

 The dataset contains EEG signal samples categorized into five different classes.

-The signals are transformed into spectrogram representations before being used for model training.
+The raw EEG signals are transformed into spectrogram representations before training the classification model.

 ---

 ## Model Architecture

-The proposed architecture:

 ```
 EEG Signal